Iguana causes ‘large scale’ power outage in Florida city

 LAKE WORTH BEACH, Fla.
-(WFLA) — Officials in one South Florida city said an iguana was to blame for a “large scale” power outage.
+(WFLA) — Officials in one South Florida city said an iguana was to blame for a “large scale” power outage this week.

-Lake Worth Beach Electric Utility crews responded to the outage caused by the iguana on Wednesday afternoon.
+Lake Worth Beach Electric Utility crews responded to the outage on Wednesday afternoon.

 The outage affected customers in the South East area of the company’s service territory.

+The city called the outage “large scale” but didn’t immediately say how many customers were affected.

-City officials did not say how the iguana caused the power outage.
+City officials also did not say how the iguana caused the power outage, but the lizards are known to cause damage to infrastructure by digging burrows that erode and collapse sidewalks, foundations and more.

 Jason Bailey, Lake Worth Beach’s assistant director of system operations, told WPTV that the power was restored within 35 minutes.